randaalex/finance_bot/pkg/firefly/docs/RecurrenceTransaction.md

 HasPiggyBankName returns a boolean if a field has been set.

+### SetPiggyBankNameNil

+`func (o *RecurrenceTransaction) SetPiggyBankNameNil(b bool)`

+ SetPiggyBankNameNil sets the value for PiggyBankName to be an explicit nil

+### UnsetPiggyBankName
+`func (o *RecurrenceTransaction) UnsetPiggyBankName()`

+UnsetPiggyBankName ensures that no value is present for PiggyBankName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)